{{ summary.heading }}

 additionalProperties

-A JSON Schema keyword that controls whether object keys not listed in properties are accepted.
+A JSON Schema keyword that controls whether object keys not listed in properties or matched by pattern rules are accepted.

 Schema hygiene

-Review signals such as descriptions, intentional extension points, and coverage that make a schema easier to trust and maintain.
+Review signals such as descriptions, intentional open maps, and bundled references that make a schema easier to trust and maintain.